|The Monkees Second Season - Episode No. 53:

 The scene in Act II which finds Crumpett's car engine blowing up is not the only occasion on the show which finds Peter crying "Sabotage!".
 In Episode No. 36, "Monkee Mayor", after the boys come home from Michael's campaign for mayor to find their pad compleetly ransacked, Peter calls it "the work of political sabotooge!"

-This episode aired on NBC exactly 1 day before Peter Tork's 26th birthday.
+This episode aired on NBC on the eve of Peter Tork's 26th birthday.

 Micky makes reference to the film The Blue Max (20th Century-Fox, 1966), just as Baron Von Klutz refers to the syndicated 120-minute talk show Open End (a.k.a.
 The David Susskind Show, 1958-87).